dementati/shard/readme.md

 5. Specify the path to the directory where you unzipped Google Test with the GTEST_ROOT variable.
 6. Press c again
 7. Press g
-8. cmake ..
-9. make
+8. make

 ## Run
 From the build directory
+* Rub "./Shard" to run the game
 * Run "make test" to run the tests
-* Rub "./Shard" to run the game
+* Run "make coverage" to run the test coverage analysis